-At December 31, 2003, Egg had entered into a series of off-balance sheet transactions to hedge against foreign currency exposures.
+At December 31, 2004, Egg had entered into a series of off-balance sheet transactions to hedge against foreign currency exposures with nominal value of £1.3 billion.

-At December 31, 2003, M&G had entered into a series of off-balance sheet transactions relating to interest rate swaps and caps, cross currency swaps, credit default swaps and similar instruments.
+At December 31, 2004, M&G had entered into a series of off-balance sheet transactions relating to interest rate swaps and caps, cross currency swaps, credit default swaps and similar instruments.
 These derivatives were entered into in the normal course of business and solely for the purpose of matching or eliminating risks arising from potential movements in interest and exchange rates inherent in M&G's assets and liabilities.
 These derivatives are reviewed regularly for their effectiveness as hedges.

-Jackson National Life has commitments for future payments related to equity index call options totaling £12 million, which are accounted for on a deferred basis and therefore were off-balance sheet as at December 31, 2003.
-These commitments were entered into in the normal course of business to hedge obligations associated with the issuance of equity index-linked immediate and deferred annuities.
-The commitments are due over the next four years.
+Jackson National Life has commitments for future payments related to equity index call options totaling £8 million as at December 31, 2004, which are accounted for on a deferred basis and therefore were off-balance sheet.
+These commitments were entered into in the normal course of business to hedge obligations associated with the issuance of fixed index immediate and deferred annuities.
+The commitments are due over the next three years.

-Jackson National Life has unfunded commitments related to its investments in limited partnerships totaling £216 million at December 31, 2003.
+Jackson National Life has unfunded commitments related to its investments in limited partnerships totaling £157 million at December 31, 2004.
 These reflect on demand contractual commitments to fund further investments by the limited partnerships.
+For further discussion of derivatives and hedging instruments, please see Note 24.